We really expected to fall in love with Placencia, Belize.

 It’s supposed to have some of the best beaches in Belize, to be a quiet and laid-back place, and right as we were planning our Latin America backpacking trip in late 2016, it was even listed on the New York Times’ 52 Places to Go in 2017!

-Not everywhere can live up to expectations, though, and despite our best intentions, we simply didn’t click with Placencia.
+Not everywhere can live up to expectations, though, and despite our best intentions, as long-term backpackers on a budget, we simply didn’t click with Placencia.

 Food was incredibly expensive, with a cheap restaurant meal setting us back an average $7-10/person, and groceries costing about double what we are used to seeing in the USA–even more for Western brands.

 Tours were very pricey as well, starting from around $70 USD for basic day trips and averaging around $140 USD for a two-tank dive.

 It felt like a town designed exclusively for tourists.

 We are not the type of people to complain about other tourists being around–that’s what happens when congregating around stunning sights.